Conflict in Colonial Sonora

 In this study, Yetman, distinguished scholar of Sonoran history and culture, examines seven separate instances of such conflict, each of which reveals a different perspective on this complicated world.
 Based on extensive archival research, Yetman’s account shows how the settlers, due to their persistence in these conflicts, emerged triumphant, with the Jesuits disappearing from the scene and Indians pushed into the background.

-David Yetman is a research social scientist at the University of Arizona’s Southwest Center and the host of the PBS documentary television series In the Americas with David Yetman.
-He lives in Tucson, Arizona.
+David Yetman, research social scientist at the University of Arizona’s Southwest Center, is also the host of the PBS documentary television series In the Americas with David Yetman.
+He lives in Tucson.

 Find what you’re looking for...